 After assessing your subfloor needs, it is important to know the different types of vinyl installation that are available.
 The type of vinyl will impact your decision whether you need to purchase underlayment to install vinyl flooring or not.

 Click Lock Vinyl Plank Flooring

-If you are looking to increase the height of your floor, or have more cushion, an underlayment can be used on most types of vinyl above 4mm.
+Click clock vinyls can use a vinyl specific underlayment when they are 4mm or more in thickness.
 You’ll want to choose an underlayment specific to a vinyl floor, such as our Perfect Mat Underlayment or Floor Muffler.
-It is important to read the manufacturer instructions before installing an underlayment.
-Using an underlayment may void your warranty.
+These underlayments are usually under 2mm.
+It is important to read the manufacturer instructions before installing an underlayment to ensure it will not void your warranty.